orelmousaffi/flutter-workshop/WORKSHOP_2.md

 ### Adding and Fetching trips from local storage and display

-1. We learned last time that a `Notifier` in flutter is used as a centralized store for us to store state.
-So let's go ahead and create a `Notifier` that will interface with the repository and manage the sate of the data we are loading from local storag.
+1. We learned last time that a `Notifier` in Flutter is used as a centralized store for us to store state.
+So let's go ahead and create a `Notifier` that will interface with the repository and manage the sate of the data we are loading from local storage.
 Create the notifier file `trip.notifier.dart` under `lib/features/trips/providers`:

 ```dart
 class TripNotifier extends StateNotifier<List<Trip>> {